Kenta Kobayashi: Return to Pro Wrestling Noah (2025–present)

 On January 1, 2025 at The New Year, Kenta made his return to Pro Wrestling Noah, after two years, defeating Kenoh.
 Following the match, Kenoh asked Kenta to return to Noah.
 The following day at New Year Reboot, Kenta saved Kenoh from a post-match assault from Team 2000X, before announcing that he would accept his request to compete in Noah for a year.
 On February 11, Kenta and Kenoh defeated Kaito Kiyomiya and Shuhei Taniguchi.
 The following day, it was announced that Kenta had signed a contract with Pro Wrestling Noah, marking his official return to the promotion after 11 years.
 Shortly after, he began a short feud with Ulka Sasaki, leading to a match on March 22, which Kenta won.
 Afterwards, Kenta invited Sasaki to join his alliance with Kenoh.
 Later that night, Kenta challenged Ozawa to a title match for the GHC Heavyweight Championship, who accepted the match under the condition that Kenta and Kenoh would face him and Tetsuya Endo in a no disqualification match on April 14.
 On May 3 at Memorial Voyage in Kokugikan, Kenta unsuccessfully challenged Ozawa for the GHC Heavyweight Championship.
 On July 20 at New Departure 2025: Night 2, Kenta defeated Kenoh to capture his second GHC Heavyweight Championship.
+On November 8 at Noah Star Navigation 2025, Kenta lost the title to Yoshiki Inamura.

+On January 1, 2026 at The New Year, Kenta formed the White Raven Squad with Tetsuya Endo, Ulka Sasaki and HAYATA.
+On April 12, 2026 at Apex Conquest, Shane Haste made his return to Pro Wrestling Noah and joined the White Raven Squad.

 Professional wrestling style and persona

 As a former kickboxer, Kenta incorporates shoot-style kicks and stiff strikes.
-He is considered the innovator of the Go 2 Sleep, in which he carries his opponent in a fireman's carry before dropping them forward while lifting his left knee onto their face.
+He is considered the innovator of the Go 2 Sleep, in which he carries his opponent in a fireman's carry before dropping them forward while lifting his left knee onto their face, later popularized by CM Punk.
 He also uses a backbreaker rack version called Ura Go 2 Sleep.
+Kenta also used running single high knee dubbed the Busaiku Knee, later popularized by Bryan Danielson.